Business tips

 • Buffer: A beginner-friendly tool that allows you to schedule tweets and monitor engagement.
 It has a free version, and a paid one is quite available ($5/month).

 • Hootsuite: Great for managing multiple accounts and posting to other platforms alongside Twitter.
-This one has great features, but the pricing starts at $99/month.
+This one has great features, but the pricing starts at $99/month, and — like integrations once enabled by the Google Plus API — it shows how APIs can extend social media functionality.

 Pro tip: Research when your audience is most active (e.g., mornings, evenings) and schedule posts accordingly.
 If your followers are in different time zones, stagger your posts to maximize reach.